telefonicaid/bluevia_engine/README.md

 This Rails Engine provides the easiest way to handle OAuth authentication mechanism with BlueVia API in a Rails application.

+If you want to use any other BlueVia API, please go to [Bluevia portal SDKs sections](https://bluevia.com/en/knowledge/sdks.Ruby) and check for the latest available gem.

 # Installation

 After creating a Rails 3 application...